-All Procurement Contracts exceeding \$25,000 for Goods or Services and \$100,000 for construction must also comply with the requirements of Executive Law Article 17-B, which acknowledges that Service-Disabled Veteran-Owned Businesses strongly contribute to the economies of the State and the nation.
+All Procurement Contracts exceeding \$25,000 for Goods or Services and \$100,000 for construction must also comply with the requirements of Veterans' Services Law Article 3, which acknowledges that Service-Disabled Veteran-Owned Businesses strongly contribute to the economies of the State and the nation.
 Staff should familiarize themselves with the Service-Disabled Veteran-Owned Business Operations Guidance published by OGS to ensure compliance with Service-Disabled Veteran-Owned Business-related laws and requirements.

 As reflected in the Guidelines, it is the goal of DASNY to (a) promote and assist participation by Minority-Owned Business Enterprises, Women-Owned Business Enterprises and Service-Disabled Veteran-Owned Business in competition for Procurement Contracts and to (b) award a fair share of Procurement Contracts to Minority-Owned Business Enterprises, Women-Owned Business Enterprises and Service-Disabled Veteran-Owned Businesses.
 It is also DASNY's goal to award contracts to those contractors who have evidenced compliance with the laws of the State of New York prohibiting discrimination in employment.
 DASNY recognizes that this goal may be achieved by awarding Procurement Contracts to those firms who have demonstrated that they do not discriminate in employment.
-Furthermore, if the performance of any contract permits or requires the use of a subcontractor, said contract shall require the contractor to act affirmatively to secure participation by Minority-Owned Business Enterprises, Women-Owned Business Enterprises and Service-Disabled Veteran-Owned Businesses in such subcontract and to report the nature and extent of such efforts to DASNY.
-All Procurement Contracts, where required, shall be in compliance with Article 15-A and 17-B of the Executive Law.
+Furthermore, if the performance of any contract permits or requires the use of a subcontractor, said contract shall require the contractor to act affirmatively to secure participation by Minority-Owned Business Enterprises, Women-Owned Business Enterprises and Service-Disabled Veteran-Owned Business Enterprises, where required, shall be in compliance with Article 15-A of the Executive Law and Article 3 of the Veterans' Services Law.